|

 琴史 #41 2 |

-According to this account, Yongmen Zhou learned this qin skill from a player named Han E;6 it is not clear why Qin Shi does not mention him in the title.
-Another player who could move people to tears with his qin play was Sun Xi (also called Xun Xi).
+According to the Qin Shi account, Yongmen Zhou learned this qin skill from a female musician named Han E.7 The instrument Han E played is not mentioned, so perhaps this is why Qin Shi does not mention her in the title.
+Another player who could move people to tears with qin play was Sun Xi (also called Xun Xi).

-The following passage from Taiyin Daquanji, Folio 5, 7 a section introducing fingering techniques, suggests that Yongmen Zhou was the first person to write qin tablature.8 It then says either that it became widespread9 or was continued by a man named Zhang Fu.10
+According to a passage from Taiyin Daquanji, Folio 5,8 a section introducing fingering techniques, Yongmen Zhou was the first person to write qin tablature.9 It then says either that it became widespread11 or was continued by a man named Zhang Fu.12

-Unfortunately, no source is given for this rather questionable tracing of qin tablature back to the Warring States period.11
+Unfortunately, no source is given for this rather questionable tracing of qin tablature back to the Warring States period.13

 The Most Ancient section of the Tablature List of Qin Melodies by Seng Juyue (see #66) says that Yongmen Zhou wrote Feng Ru Song Ge.
 A version of this story has Yongmen describing Mengchang as living in a mansion that has silk nets through which clear breezes came: this is the closest connection I have found between Yongmen and Wind through the Pines, which is more commonly attributed to Xi Kang.